dvodop/oracle-awr-report/README.md

 * When TNS_ALIAS exist, we using it.
 Otherwise we using HOST, PORT and SID/SERVICE_NAME
 * When SID exist, we using it.
 Otherwise we using SERVICE_NAME
-* When PASSWORD not present in general.conf, reading it from input
+* When PASSWORD not present in general.conf, read it from input

 ## Report configuration file
 Format: